ahmifte/craftingbench/README.md

 - Responsive layouts that work well on all devices
 - Optimized performance with Next.js integration
 - Comprehensive theming system
+- Dark/light mode support out of the box

+Material UI provides a solid foundation for building professional user interfaces with minimal effort.
+All components are built with accessibility in mind and follow best practices for responsive design.

 ## 💻 Technology Stack